Last Updated on July 7, 2023

 With a mission to create a “Gateway to Somewhere Beautiful,” a stone walkway weaves between native plant gardens and beautiful views.
-From Lake Lure below and Chimney Rock above, visitors to the Lake Lure Flowering Bridge can escape to a magical flowering land.
+From Lake Lure below and Chimney Rock above, visitors to the Flower Bridge Lake Lure can escape to a magical flowering land.

 Volunteers come together and continue to nourish and cultivate both the plants but also the community.
 You’ll often see a volunteer working in the garden during your visit.

 Feel free to ask them questions about the garden!